 I was born 4 December 1939 in St. George, Washington County, Utah.
 I was named Laron after Laron Knight from Bunkerville a friend of my father's who was killed as a young man.
 Of course my middle name Rodney came form my father.

 We continued to live in Bunkerville even though my father had to go to Las Vegas to find work.
 He found a job delivering ice in Vegas.
 He would find a ride to Vegas and work there during the week then go back to Bunkerville on the weekends.
 While in Vegas he lived with his cousin Margaret and her husband.
 While he was in Vegas Mom and I would sometimes ride the bus to St. George to see her parents.

 During this time my Grandmother Iverson was pregnant with her last child.
 The child, a daughter, was born on April 11, 1941 in St. George and they named her Sharon Alene.

 Mom and Dad wanted to move to Vegas so we would be together.
 My uncle Leland Waite and his new wife Mary were living in Vegas in a small trailer house.
-They rented a space for the trailer form a cousin.
+They rented a space for the trailer from a cousin.
 My parents got permission to put a trailer next to Uncle Lee's.
 They found a "Truck House" It was a truck with a homemade shell on the truck bed.
 The shell had only one room.
 It had a large bed built across one end and cupboards and a cabinet built on the other.
-They did some repair on it and moved it onto the space next to Uncle Lee.
+They did some repair on it and moved it onto the space next to Uncle Lee and Aunt Mary.